neovide/neovide/website/docs/faq.md

 vim.api.nvim_set_keymap('t', '<D-v>', '<C-R>+', { noremap = true, silent = true})
 vim.api.nvim_set_keymap('v', '<D-v>', '<C-R>+', { noremap = true, silent = true})
 ```

-## How To Enable Scrolling Animations and Transparency?

-First, [enable multigrid](command-line-reference.md#multigrid), it's not enabled by default.

-Then, scrolling animations should work, for transparency see the section below.

 ## How To Enable Floating And Popupmenu Transparency?

 Those are controlled through the `winblend` and `pumblend` options.
 See their help pages for more,